Start9Labs/documentation/site/source/support/faq/faq-troubleshooting.rst

 What if I have an unique network issue, for example, with a firewall?
 ---------------------------------------------------------------------
-The Embassy is designed to work as simply as possible, for as many as possible, while providing the ability to self-host in a private manner.
+Embassy is designed to work as simply as possible, for as many as possible, while providing the ability to self-host in a private manner.
 If you have an agressive or custom firewall, or other custom network settings, there is a good chance that addtional configuration may be necessary.
 We will continue to learn about custom networking issues, update our docs with resources, and help in the :ref:`Community Channels <contact>` to the best of our ability.

 Can I use my Embassy from behind a VPN, for example, if my router has a built-in VPN?
 -------------------------------------------------------------------------------------
 While this is possible, it adds complexity, which may lead to problems.
 You will need to understand the setup of your router/VPN and how it supports (or doesn't support) Tor/LAN connections.

-If you are having trouble with this, you might consider letting the Embassy out "in the clear," since all services are accessible over the Tor network, offering a high level of privacy.
+If you are having trouble with this, you might consider letting Embassy out "in the clear," since all services are accessible over the Tor network, offering a high level of privacy.

 Is it true that my device has some limited functionality in regard to Embassy?
 ------------------------------------------------------------------------------